JacobNoahGlik/GradeAssistant_PoC/README.md

 ## Edit app registration - Scopes

-Select the `ADD OR REMOVE SCOPES` button to open a table of scopes.
+Select the `ADD OR REMOVE SCOPES` button to open a scopes table.
 The following table can be found on page 3. (results 22-27)

 |add scope| API             | Scope                             | User-facing description                                                                  |
 |---------|-----------------|-----------------------------------|------------------------------------------------------------------------------------------|